MAKENTNU/octopi-setup/README.md

 1. Clone this repository: `git clone https://github.com/MAKENTNU/octopi-setup.git`
 1. Enter the newly created `octopi-setup` folder: `cd octopi-setup/`
 1. Run the setup script: `./setup.sh`
+   * *This script is idempotent, so it should be safe to run multiple times on the same system - for whatever reason*

 The RPi will reboot once the script is done.